Overwatch League: Overwatch 2 era

+Termination

+On July 19, 2023, Activision-Blizzard released its second-quarter earnings report.
+According to the report, following the conclusion of the 2023 season, franchise owners voted on an updated operating agreement.
+Should the teams opt not to continue under the updated agreement, a termination fee of $6 million would be payable to each participating team entity, amounting to a total fee of approximately $114 million.
+On November 8, 2023, an OWL spokesperson confirmed that Blizzard would be transitioning away from its current model and would be working on building a new framework for competitive Overwatch, as a two-thirds majority of OWL franchisees voted to depart from the league.
+Reports suggested that the league might be operated by a third-party tournament organizer in 2024.
+On January 23, 2024, Blizzard announced that the Overwatch League was officially folded; on the same day, they announced a multi-year deal with ESL FACEIT Group and WDG Esports to create the Overwatch Champions Series (OWCS) to replace the OWL.

 Teams

 The league launched in 2018 with twelve teams, each based in a global city.
 Eight additional teams were added in the league's 2019 season.
 Prior to the 2020 season, the teams were divided between two divisions: the Atlantic Division with the American East Coast, Eastern Canadian and European teams, and the Pacific Division with the American West Coast, Western Canadian and Asian teams.
 With the 2020 season, the two divisions were elevated to conferences, keeping the same team distributions, but with now two divisions within each conference.
 Additionally, teams began playing in home/away games, with each team having one or more venues to host homestand weekends.
 However, due to the emergence of the COVID-19 pandemic, all live matches were cancelled near the beginning of the 2020 season, and teams were divided into regions.
-Below is the region split as of the 2023 season.
+Below was the region split as of the 2023 season.

 League championships

-As of the 2022 season, 20 different teams have competed in the league, with four having won at least one Grand Finals title.
+As of the 2023 season, 20 different teams have competed in the league, with five having won at least one Grand Finals title.